 Petrillo recommends applying this oil in the morning to reap the benefits of the protective antioxidants derived from ginger root, sunflower oil, and tamanu oil.
 It's also plenty hydrating, an effective option for reducing the visible signs of aging, as well as generally making the skin look revived and refreshed, he says.

 This is Gonzalez's recommendation for those seeking pure tamanu oil.
 "It can be used as a daily moisturizer to soften dry skin all over the body or just on the face, as well as mixed in with makeup to achieve a glowy look," she says.
-Also nice: You can even use this oil to smooth frayed hair cuticles by rubbing a few drops in your palms and combing your fingers fingers through your hair, she adds.
+Also nice: You can even use this oil to smooth frayed hair cuticles by rubbing a few drops in your palms and combing your fingers through your hair, she adds.

-Tamanu oil's high level of hydrating fatty acids makes it a great option to use not only for dry spots on your face, but also on your body.
+Tamanu oil's high level of hydrating fatty acids makes it a great option to use not only for dry spots on your face but also on your body.
 Gonzalez likes it in this cream, where it's combined with moisturizing shea butter.
 "It will soothe and calm dry, flaky skin after the first application.
 Plus, it's free of parabens, sulfates, and phthalates, so it's unlikely to cause irritation and won't interfere with other products you may be using," she explains.

 "Here, rose mosqueta oil is mixed with tamanu oil, delivering ample antioxidants, fatty acids, and vitamin C," says Gonzalez of another one of her picks.
 She adds that it's especially choice for anyone dealing with super dry or wrinkled skin.

 The purity of this product can't be beat.
-The tamanu oil is not only organic, it's also cold-pressed and unrefined, notes King.
+The tamanu oil is not only organic, but it's also cold-pressed and unrefined, notes King.
 Bonus points for the wallet-friendly price, an especially great value considering how high quality the oil is.